Cardiac rehabilitation: Benefits

 Participation in CR may be associated with many benefits.
 Cardiac rehabilitation decreases the risk that patients will have further complications due to heart disease, with studies showing that CR decreases the chance of dying from heart complications in the next five years by about 35%.
 The potential benefit in all-cause mortality is not as clear, however there is some supportive evidence.

 CR is associated with improved quality of life, improved psychosocial well-being, and functional capacity, and is cost-effective.
+Cardiac rehabilitation has also been shown to improve physical activity levels.
+A systematic review and meta-analysis of randomized controlled trials found evidence that individuals who participate in cardiac rehabilitation through physical therapy tend to have higher levels of physical activity compared to those who do not.
 In addition, cardiac rehabilitation has been shown to reduce negative symptoms, help foster positive lifestyle changes, and encourage patients to continue taking their medications on a daily basis.
 There are specific reviews on benefits of CR in patients with specific health conditions such as valve issues, atrial fibrillation, heart transplant recipients, and heart failure.

 While CR is generally considered safe and effective, there are rare cases in which patients undergoing cardiac rehabilitation experience physical complications as they complete the exercise aspect of these programs.